tusharsadhwani/blog/src/pages/post/builtins.md

 </details>

 So now we have an AST object.
-We can _compile_ it into a code object using `compile`.
-Running `exec` on the code object will do the same thing:
+We can _compile_ it into a code object using the `compile` builtin.
+Running `exec` on the code object will then run it just as before:

 ```python
 >>> import ast